Darkhand81/Palworld_broadcast_encoding_bug/README.md

 I created this test script in Python to confirm things.
 The script sends a raw rcon command to the server...
 It takes a test message, like `broadcast Hello world!`, and splits it up.
 The `broadcast ` (with the first space) part is sent with regular utf-8 encoding, but the rest of the spaces in the message are replaced with the raw hex `A0` character to force an ASCII non-breaking space to be sent instead of a regular space.

 And it works!!
 We have here the world's first Palworld broadcast message with spaces!
-Technically we're only giving one long argument to the `broadcast` command, since it doesn't treat the NBSP spaces as actual spaces!
+Technically we're only sending one long argument for the `broadcast` command to parse, since it doesn't treat the NBSP spaces as actual spaces!